faizan4devloper/band-landing-page/README.md

     faQuestionCircle,
     faInfoCircle
 } from '@fortawesome/free-solid-svg-icons';
-import formDataJson from '../../../Json/NewEntities.json'; // Make sure this path is correct import styles from './NewFormDisplay.module.css';
+import formDataJson from '../../../Json/NewEntities.json'; // Ensure this path is correct import styles from './NewFormDisplay.module.css';

 const NewFormDisplay = () => {